 - A set of louvers or similar devices at the front of the forward duct and rear of the aft duct that open during forward flight to allow the incoming flow to move through the duct and thereby greatly reduce drag to enable forward speeds of up to 120 knots.

 - Close aerodynamic tailoring between the lift rotors and the fuselage whereby the fuselage itself functions as an airfoil and generates sufficient lift at high speed (50% of what the aircraft requires) to be able to off-load 50% of the needed lift from the rotors.

-Urban Aero has a formidable level of experience on its team (including experts from Boeing and military development) and has completed flights of Cormorant drones to pilot the concept of implementing a larger eVTOL like the CityHawk.
-The team has engineering expertise from Boeing and military expertise as well.
-The companies' mission statement: "To create, manufacture and market a family of VTOL, multi-mission, utility aircraft known as Fancraft™ that are capable of operating safely in complex urban and natural environments." is amibitious; yet the experience of the team and the proof of concept technology already in the air warrants the vision.
+Urban Aeronautics has very high levels of aerospace experience on its team (including experts from Boeing and military development) and has completed flights of Cormorant drones which prove the concept for the passenger CityHawk.
+The company's mission statement: "To create, manufacture and market a family of VTOL, multi-mission, utility aircraft known as Fancraft™ that are capable of operating safely in complex urban and natural environments" is ambitious; yet the experience of the team and the proof of concept technology already in the air warrants the vision.
 Urban Aeronautics also recently partnered with Hatzolah Air, the world's largest volunteer emergency response organization, to design a version of the CityHawk made for emergency rescue missions.